NVIDIA Nvenc Obs Guide

 • Output (Scaled) Resolution: Enter the resolution appropriate for your Upload Speed and Bitrate, as we discussed in the previous section.

-• Downscale Filter: This allows you to select a downscale filter that will provide a small image sharpness enhancement, at the cost of some encoder workload.
-NVENC is very efficient and typically runs at low utilisation, so we recommend using this with the Lanczos, 36 samples option for the best quality.
+• Downscale Filter: If your Output Resolution is smaller than the Base Resolution, OBS will use a downscale filter.
+Selecting a better one will provide a small image sharpness enhancement, at the cost of some encoder workload.
+NVENC is very efficient and typically runs at low utilization, so we recommend using this with the Lanczos, 36 samples option for the best quality.

 • FPS: Enter the FPS appropriate for your Upload Speed and Bitrate, as we discussed in the previous section.